WillemNieuwenhuis/anon_excel/readme.md

 ## Usage

 ```
-usage: anonex [-h] [-c COLUMN [COLUMN ...]] [-x] [-t] [-o] folder
+usage: anonex [-h] [-c] [-x] [-t] [-o] folder

 This app scans multiple sets of surveys.
-The survey data is cleaned up and optionally saved.
-Optionally a T-test analysis is performed and saved.
-Personal information is removed.
+It offers an option to clean and store the survey data, and also an option to perform and store a T-test analysis.
+The T-test is only possible when both pre- and post- survey is available.
+Any personal information is removed.

 positional arguments:
   folder           Specify the folder with the excel report(s)

 options:
   -h, --help       show this help message and exit
-  -c COLUMN [COLUMN ...], --column COLUMN [COLUMN ...]
-                        Specify the columns (by name) to make anonymous
+  -c, --color      Add colors in excel file with clean ranked data
-  -x, --clean           Read and clean the data
+  -x, --clean      Save cleaned data (default = No)
-  -t, --ttest           Perform T-test calculation
+  -t, --ttest      Perform T-test calculation (default = No)
   -o, --overwrite  Overwrite existing excel outputs
 ```

 ## The surveys